 • Writing for the Center of Effective Philanthropy, the Sister Fund's Helen LaKelly Hunt describes her organization's approach to "relational philanthropy," which emphasizes more collaboration with grantees.

-• Could the Sister Fund’s methods work for others?
+• Could the Sister Fund's methods work for you?
 Hunt lists ways in which funders can develop similar strategies, with the benefits being stronger connections with constituents and a more transparent, inclusive culture.

 What if the beneficiaries of the hardworking organizations that foundations serve were represented among foundation leadership?
 For a decade, the Sister Fund adopted this model into its staffing and governance practices, and the unique expertise of grantees and the communities we seek to help continue to meaningfully influence our grantmaking.